 Are you looking for an easy chevron ripple blanket?
-If so, then you’ll love this design.
-If you enjoy crocheting ripples then this is the blanket pattern for you!
-Why stop with just this blanket pattern?
-Explore the crochet pattern database for over 300 designs that are all free.
+If so, you’ll love this ripple ombre blanket design.
+If you enjoy crocheting ripples, then this is the blanket pattern for you!

 Color Blocked Ripple Blankets Are Easy to Make